 How does Spartan's financing work for non-veteran students?

-Non-veteran Spartan students typically finance through Sallie Mae's Career Training Smart Option Student Loan, federal subsidised and unsubsidised student loans (capped at $31,000 over four years for dependent undergraduates), and the Federal Pell Grant for need-eligible applicants.
-Sallie Mae rates in early 2026 are running 8.00 to 14.00 percent APR for credit-qualified borrowers, typically requiring a co-signer for student applicants without independent credit.
-The accredited-degree status of Spartan's programmes (AAS and BS) makes them eligible for the standard federal student aid programmes, which is a meaningful advantage over non-degree flight academies (ATP, FlightSafety) that are not eligible for federal student aid.
+Non-veteran Spartan students typically finance through private student loans such as Sallie Mae's career-training products, federal subsidised and unsubsidised student loans (capped at $31,000 over four years for dependent undergraduates), and the Federal Pell Grant for need-eligible applicants.
+Private loan APRs depend on credit profile, and student applicants without independent credit typically need a co-signer; get rate quotes rather than relying on advertised ranges.
+The accredited-degree status of Spartan's programmes (AAS and BS) makes them eligible for the standard federal student aid programmes, which is a meaningful advantage over non-degree flight academies (ATP, Skyborne) that are not eligible for federal student aid.

 Continue reading